Fulger Battalion

-The Independent Special Forces Battalion "Fulger" (Batalionul cu destinație specială „Fulger”) is a military unit of the Land Forces of the Moldovan National Army, based in Chisinau.
+The Independent Special Forces Battalion "Fulger" (Batalionul cu destinație specială „Fulger”) is a military unit of the Land Forces of the Moldovan National Army, based in Chișinău.

 History

 The battalion took the oath of allegiance to the Republic of Moldova on 1 November 1992.
 To date, the unit has participated in special missions in Iraq and been observers under the auspices of the United Nations in Liberia, Sudan and the Ivory Coast.
 The battalion has in recent years been criticized for not efficiently using their funding and resources allocated to them.

 On its 27th anniversary in 2019, American Ambassador Dereck J. Hogan offered financial support to the unit while speaking at a ceremony hosted by the National Army Training Center, promising 3 million dollars to the contribution of the building of a new barracks and training rooms.
 Earlier that April, a team from the battalion was ranked first in the first crossfit championship organized in the National Army.